 The long-range economic impacts of the COVID-19 crisis are unclear at this time, but near-term hiring plans for most employers are already in a state of flux.
 The links below are intended to help students stay abreast of the shifting environment and develop strategies for navigating during the uncertainty, as well as prepare for a post-crisis job market.
 A few points to maintain perspective:

 - As COVID-19 cases increase and response measures tighten, most employers will suspend hiring activity.
-The degree of uncertainty that is predicted to sustain through April is likely to cause many employers to put an indefinite pause on plans.
+The degree of uncertainty that is predicted to sustain into the fall is likely to cause many employers to put an indefinite pause on plans.
 This doesn’t mean they won’t hire again, just that right now they can’t make accurate predictions.

 - The health crisis may loom for 1-6 more months or longer, but it will subside.
 How much upheaval it will leave in its wake is open to speculation.
 However, there is reason to believe that most things currently shuttered will resume some semblance of operation.
 Students should focus on positioning themselves for fast re-entry into the job market when conditions begin to re-stabilize.
 That means spending time now deeply researching interest fields and employers, perfecting resumes and social media profiles, expanding their network of professionals, and honing interviewing skills.

 - Some industries are currently experiencing or will experience increased demand for goods and services because of the crisis, such as health care, pharmaceuticals, grocery chains, delivery services, virtual technology tools, remote instruction, and others.
 As the crisis lingers, many of these industries will need to ramp up hiring.